WallarooLabs/Wallaroo_Tutorials/docs/markdown/wallaroo-tutorials/wallaroo-model-endpoints/wallaroo-model-endpoints-api-tutorial-reference.md

 * `ccfraud.onnx`:  A pre-trained credit card fraud detection model.
 * `data/cc_data_1k.arrow`, `data/cc_data_10k.arrow`: Sample testing data in Apache Arrow format with 1,000 and 10,000 records respectively.
+* `wallaroo-model-endpoints-api.py`:  A code-only version of this tutorial as a Python script.

 This tutorial and sample data comes from the Machine Learning Group's demonstration on [Credit Card Fraud detection](https://www.kaggle.com/datasets/mlg-ulb/creditcardfraud).